sharethepath/everything/_posts/2021-08-08-decision-making.md

 3. Importance of waiting well - that's it - staying engaged in alright activities.

-How did I fill my days at that moment (Summer 2021):
+How do you fill your days at that moment?

-- prayers, meditations; nice poems, lyrics, quotes, music pieces.
-- teachings of TNH, Tara Brach, Jack Kornfield,
-- expressing myself and journaling,
-- Reddit
-- Exercising
+Here is my example (summer 2021) while searching for  a proper way to make a living (work/business):
+- exploring more on a spiritual path, community (Christian traditions, Quakers and UU in particular, Buddha's teachings);
+- acquaring new skills: signed up for a Project Management course.
+- applied for work by sending my CV, mostly in IT field.
+- thought about helping people that I can relate and hence help better on their issues.
+- reaching out to friends.

 After the decision is made - making it work.
-Remembering why have you started this (being able to contribute to certain ways for beings, freedom and independence, trust issues, etc).
+- Remember why have you started this (like being able to contribute to certain ways for beings, freedom of speech, financial independence, trust issues, etc).

-#### Updated: 2021-08-08
+#### Updated: 2021-08-31